sjml/drax/src/assets/pages/about.md

 Things to expect:
 * Better keyboard shortcuts and overall UI polish.
-* An annotation system for collaboration.
+* The annotation system to work when file changes are made outside of Drax.
+  * Right now it probably explodes.
+That hasn't been tested.
+Not even a little.
 * Image uploading.
 * Live HTML rendered preview.